FRRouting/frr/doc/user/bgp.rst

 .. clicmd:: neighbor X:X::X:X <encapsulation-srv6|encapsulation-mpls>

-   For a given peer, it is possible to filter out outgoing MPLS L3VPN BGP updates to SRv6-only capable peers, by using the following command under ``ipv4 vpn`` or ``ipv6 vpn`` address-family.
-Only BGP updates with SRv6 prefix SID option will be sent.
-Reversely, the ``encapsulation-mpls`` command can be used to filter out SRv6 L3VPN BGP updates, and keep MPLS L3VPN BGP updates.
+   For a given peer, it is possible to filter out incoming and outgoing MPLS L3VPN BGP updates to SRv6-only capable peers, by using the following command under ``ipv4 vpn`` or ``ipv6 vpn`` address-family.
+Only BGP updates with SRv6 prefix SID option will be received or sent.
+Similarly, the ``encapsulation-mpls`` command can be used to filter out incoming and outgoing SRv6 L3VPN BGP updates, and keep MPLS L3VPN BGP updates.

 .. _bgp-evpn: